 What do you think is the next step for European railway organizations?

 AL: The next step is establishing clear standards, clear policies, and a change of mindset.
 These three layers must work together.
-Cybersecurity needs to be integrated in the overall body of the operation, not just act as an additional box in the middle of nowhere.
+Cybersecurity needs to be integrated into the overall body of the operation, not just act as an additional box in the middle of nowhere.
 You can’t just rely only on the suppliers.
 It is a mindset and it needs to be part of everyday business processes.